 5-6.
 Sign and date the form.

-PART II -- INSEASON APPLICATION
+PART II -- INSEASON NOTICE

-The Inseason Application is required if the Applicants that signed the Preseason Application want an exemption from regional delivery requirements during the fishing season.
-Applicants submit the Inseason Application to NMFS prior to the day that the exemption is being sought.
+The inseason notice is required if the applicants that signed the preseason application want an exemption from regional delivery requirements during the fishing season.
+Applicants submit the inseason notice to NMFS prior to the day that the exemption is being sought.
 The exemption will allow regionally designated CR crab to be landed outside of the designated region.

 IDENTIFY APPLICANT